IdolM1/colorvisionproject-josh-huskisson/README.md

 This program will take in a hexadecimal color code and tell you whether there is red, green, or blue in it.

+# v0.2 Updates

+This program finds the hexadecimal color codes in an HTML file(currently only searches through csuchico.html).
+Then, it will cycle through each color code and tell the user whether there is red, green, or blue in it.

 ## Developer

 Josh Huskisson